Teen Personality Disorder Treatment at Muir Wood

 In other words, they put a new face on old behaviors, and they hope that this will help them to escape notice.

-The National Institute of Mental Health reports that about 1 percent of the adult population in the United States has an antisocial personality disorder, and about 46.1 percent of these people are receiving some kind of treatment.
+The National Institute of Mental Health reports that about 1 percent of the adult population in the United States has an antisocial personality disorder, and about 46.1 percent of these people are receiving some kind of treatment or are in some type of treatment center for personality disorder.
 Unfortunately, it’s possible that many of these people are receiving their treatment through the criminal justice system.
 The actions that people take due to APD are often hard for law enforcement officials to overlook, and the prison sentences can be very strict and long.

 Obtaining a Diagnosis